shkammarr/to-do-list/README.md

 # To Do List

 This project is a user-friendly To-Do List web application created using HTML, CSS, and JavaScript.
-It facilitates seamless task management and organization, enhancing productivity and user experience.
+It facilitates seamless task management and organization, enhancing productivity.

 ## Acknowledgements